Is Gold a Safe Investment Now? (June 2024)

 Another reason why gold is considered a safe investment now is because it is a store of value.
 It retains its value overtime.
 Gold is a strong store of value because:

-• it’s in limited supply
+• It's in limited supply

-• it's a durable precious metal
+• It's a durable precious metal

-• it's considered a safe haven asset during time of geopolitical instability
+• It's considered a safe haven asset during time of geopolitical instability

-• it can easily be bought and sold in financial markets all over the world
+• It can easily be bought and sold in financial markets all over the world

 Since the value of gold is not tied to anything other than itself, its value is not subject to the same risks as other assets.
+Gold has maintained its purchasing power for hundreds of years, making it an attractive option for those looking to invest in physical gold for long-term wealth preservation.

 What Makes an Investment Safe?